kyoseongku/portfolio/README.md

 // Sample response
 {
-  result: 5 // Remove the 5 chracters a, o, t, h, r, from "another" in the second string }
+  result: 5 // Remove the 4 chracters ['a', 't', 'h', 'r'] from "another" in the second string and swap 'n' and 'o' }
 ```